oppia/oppia-web-developer-docs/Google-Summer-of-Code-2023.md

     - How to work with a large community like this which is spread over different time zones.
     - How to reach out to people, work with them, and solve each other's problems.
     - I have become a better developer, not only in term of technical skills but in thinking of actual application of the product build and the edge case scenarios the user might face.
 Another major learning has been to speak up and ask for help or anything required which I previously was not too confident of.
-- Why students want to stay
+- Why contributors want to stay
     - Community
       - I had a great experience with Oppia and would like to continue contributing to the project.
 I'd like to help newer contributors too, (for example by reviewing their code when I get the chance).
       - The organisation is active and have strong community bond.